This post may contain affiliate links. Please read our disclosure policy.

 What vegetables are good for roasting?

-Many vegetables are great roasted.
-Some of our favorite vegetables to roast are carrots, potatoes, parsnips, Brussels sprouts, broccoli, cauliflower, tomatoes, peppers, onions, and squash.
+So many!
+Some favorites are carrots, potatoes, parsnips, Brussels sprouts, broccoli, cauliflower, peppers, onions, and squash.
+Basically anything hearty works great.

 What temperature is best for roasting vegetables?